alanng10/class-lang/Docue/Article/Single/a.md

 The mark has syntax that is same as GlobGetOperate.
 Glob field with field name Field in class Class is trigg set with Value from AreExecute.
+The mark input ref value to the field set.

 GlobCallOperate is operate that trigg glob maide call.
 The operate has syntax that start with "glob" index word, follow by